6 Low-Sugar Breakfast Muffins With More Protein Than an Egg

 Advertisement

 Get your quiche fix in muffin form with this savory mini version of the breakfast staple.
-Loaded with eggs, spices and plenty of veggies — including carrots, red bell pepper and zucchini — they'll keep you feeling full and satisfied.
+Loaded with eggs, cheese and plenty of veggies — including mushrooms, spinach and onions — they'll keep you feeling full and satisfied.

 "It's important to consume protein-rich foods for breakfast because they're filling and will help with your hunger for the rest of the day," Modell says.
 "A mix of protein and fat also helps balance your blood sugar."